Dog vs. Horse Shampoo: What’s Safe for Your Guinea Pig, Dog, and Horse?

 Baby shampoo is usually gentler than human shampoo, but still may not match your pet’s skin pH.
 It’s best to use species-specific shampoos to avoid dryness or irritation. - How often should I bathe my dog, guinea pig, or horse?

 Bathing frequency depends on the pet’s lifestyle and coat type.
-Dogs generally need a bath every 4-6 weeks, guinea pigs rarely require baths, and horses usually every few weeks or after heavy work. - Is it okay to mix different shampoos on my pet?
+Dogs generally need a bath every 4-6 weeks, guinea pigs rarely require baths, and horses usually need a bath every few weeks or after heavy work. - Is it okay to mix different shampoos on my pet?

 Mixing shampoos can irritate your pet’s skin or reduce effectiveness.
 Stick to one shampoo formulated for your pet’s species and skin condition. - Can shampoos cause allergies in pets?